-- G.1.2.1 The child or youth requires an organized, structured program several days each week.
-The intensity of service and the length of stay vary according to the child's needs and the program type.
-The above symptoms cannot be contained, attenuated, evaluated and treated in a lower level of community based care as evidenced by one of the following: - G.1.2.1.1 One or more recent efforts to provide or enhance outpatient treatment have been unsuccessful; or - G.1.2.1.2 Recent attempts to engage the child and/or family in outpatient therapy have been unsuccessful or the patient and caregivers have been noncompliant with treatment; or
+- G.1.2.1 The child/adolescent-or youth requires an organized, structured program several days each week.
+The intensity of service and the length of stay vary according to the child's/adolescent's needs and the program type.
+The above symptoms cannot be contained, attenuated, evaluated and treated in a lower level of community based care as evidenced by one of the following: - G.1.2.1.1 One or more recent efforts to provide or enhance outpatient treatment have been unsuccessful; or - G.1.2.1.2 Recent attempts to engage the child/adolescent and/or family/caregivers in outpatient therapy have been unsuccessful or the child/adolescentpatient and family/caregivers have been noncompliant with treatment; or